SoundMetrics/aris-integration-sdk/README.md

 This SDK supports connecting to and commanding ARIS Explorer and ARIS Voyager sonars.
 (Connecting to an ARIS Defender is not supported).
 For information on ARIS frame formats, see [ARIS File SDK](https://github.com/SoundMetrics/aris-file-sdk).

+### Prerequisites
+The ARIS control and imaging protocols require the use of **Google Protocol Buffers**, and **TCP** & **UDP** communications.
+While the example code in this repo is largely targeted at Windows clients, one can write client code on any platform that supports the above technologies.

 > **Note:** if you are using Protocol Buffers version 3 to control an ARIS, you must use ARIS onboard software version 2.7._x_ or later.
 You can update the onboard software from within ARIScope.

+### Exclusions
+This SDK provides capabilities for controlling an ARIS Explorer.
+ARIS Defender cannot be controlled with this SDK, only the built-in supervisor functionality is available for ARIS Defender.

+This SDK, beginning with version 2.0, supersedes a previous ARIS 1.x SDK.
+The older SDK is not compatible with current ARIS production.

+This SDK does not support for the DIDSON sonar.
+Please contact support@soundmetrics.com for more information on DIDSON protocols.

 ## Contents